roostoo/Roostoo-API-Documents/README.md

 DisplayName | STRING | The display name which is set by user OR auto set by OAUTH provider, such as Google OAuth.
 It could be "" if it is not set.
 PhotoURL | STRING | The URL for user photo which is set by user or OAuth provider.
 It could be "" if it is not set.
 InitBal | FLOAT | The user's wallet when join this competition (unit: USD).
-CurrBal | FLOAT | TThe user's wallet when last update time of leader board (unit: USD).
+CurrBal | FLOAT | The user's wallet when last update time of leader board (unit: USD).
 TradeVolume | FLOAT | The user's total trade volume during this competition (unit: USD).
 Profit | FLOAT | User profit change since the competition began.
 (CurrBal-InitBal) / InitBal